Add an edge node

 Click the COPY button to copy the install command to your clipboard.

-Paste the command line that you copied in the previous step into your terminal.
+Paste the register script that you copied in the previous step into your terminal.
 The entire install process can take up to a few minutes (depending on the spec of your node, your internet connection speed, and other dependencies).

 Install Node

-View the node in Your Darcy Cloud Project
+View the node in Your Edgeworx Cloud Project

-Switch back to your browser and if you have not done so yet, click the DONE button in the modal dialog.
-You should see your new node ONLINE in your Nodes list.
-If you do not see your node online, check our Troubleshooting page for more information.
+Switch back to your project and if you have not done so yet, click the DONE button in the modal dialog.
+You should see your new node ONLINE in your nodes list.

 Node Added